Punk rock: United Kingdom

-On December 1, 1976, an incident took place that sealed punk rock's notorious reputation, when the Sex Pistols and several members of the Bromley Contingent, including Siouxsie Sioux and Steven Severin, filled a vacancy for Queen on the early evening Thames Television London television show Today to be interviewed by host Bill Grundy.
-When Grundy asked Siouxsie how she was doing, she made fun of him saying, "I've always wanted to meet you, Bill".
-Grundy, who was drunk, told her on the air; "we shall meet afterwards then".
-This instantly generated a reaction from Sex Pistols guitarist Steve Jones who pronounced a series of terms inappropriate for prime-time television.
-Jones proceeded to call Grundy a "dirty bastard", a "dirty fucker", and a "fucking rotter", triggering a media controversy.
-The episode had a major impact on the history of the scene and the punk term became a household name in 24 hours thanks to the press coverage, and several front covers of newspapers.

-Two days later, the Sex Pistols, the Clash, the Damned, and the Heartbreakers set out on the Anarchy Tour, a series of gigs throughout the UK.
-Many of the shows were cancelled by venue owners in response to the media outrage following the Grundy interview.

 Australia

 A punk subculture began in Australia around the same time, centered around Radio Birdman and the Oxford Tavern in Sydney's Darlinghurst suburb.
 By 1976, the Saints were hiring Brisbane local halls to use as venues, or playing in "Club 76", their shared house in the inner suburb of Petrie Terrace.
-Inspired mainly by the Stooges and MC5, they drew influences from Australian garage rock band the Missing Links, and evoked the live sound of the British Pretty Things, who had toured Australia and New Zealand in 1975.
+Inspired mainly by the Stooges and MC5, they drew influences from Australian garage rock band the Missing Links, and evoked the live sound of the British band The Pretty Things, who had toured Australia and New Zealand in 1975.
+In Perth, the Cheap Nasties formed in August.

 The Saints soon discovered that musicians were exploring similar paths in other parts of the world.
 Ed Kuepper, co-founder of the Saints, later recalled:

 One thing I remember having had a really depressing effect on me was the first Ramones album.
 When I heard it [in 1976], I mean it was a great record [...] but I hated it because I knew we'd been doing this sort of stuff for years.
 There was even a chord progression on that album that we used [...] and I thought, "Fuck.
 We're going to be labeled as influenced by the Ramones", when nothing could have been further from the truth.